mhshehata/Analyzing_levelized_cost_of_hydrogen/README.md

 The analysis indicates that a 64% share of renewables in the energy mix is necessary.
 This suggests a significant shift towards cleaner energy sources is required.

 #### CO₂ Tax Requirement:
 A CO₂ tax of 77.5 cent€/kgCO₂ is proposed.
-This carbon pricing mechanism aims to incentivize the reduction of greenhouse gas emissions.
+This carbon pricing mechanism aims to equalize the LCOH for both processes, making the electrolyis process more competitive.

 ### Implications: